monzanifabio/figma-mockreate/README.md

 - Select the number of generated results
 - Font size
 - Spacing between rows
+- See data preview before adding it to the workspace

 ### Todo
 - [x] Add a data preview